olekscode/Blog/posts/deprewriter/index.md

 When client calls the deprecated method includesAllOf:, he/she will receive a deprecation warning, then the deprecated method call inside client code will be automatically replaced with the call to includesAll:.
 Finally, the new method includesAll: will be called.

+This approach is especially valuable for dynamically-typed languages (e.g. Pharo, Python etc.).
+The method `includesAllOf:` may be implemented by multiple classes, so we can not simply replace all calls to `includesAllOf:` with `includesAll:` without knowing the type of receiver (some of those calls might be invoking another non-deprecated method with the same name).
+DepRewriter overcomes this problem by finding the correct method call dynamically by navigating the call-stack.
+Then it automatically fixes client code without interrupting its execution.

-Client developer can change the configurations to disable warnings or disable automatic rewriting and be asked explicitly before any changes to the code are made.
+Client developers can change the configurations of DepRewriter to disable warnings or disable automatic rewriting and be asked explicitly before any changes to their code are made.

 ## References